Bush-appointed federal judge rules Trump's DACA rescission was 'unlawful and must be set aside'

 U.S. District Judge John D. Bates in Washington became the third judge to rule against the White House's plans to end the program.
 Judges William Alsup and Nicholas Garaufis, both Clinton appointees, had each issued injunctions earlier this year preventing the administration from terminating DACA.

-In his ruling, Bates noted a "non-trivial" possibilitiy that the administration would be able to remedy his concerns.
+In his ruling, Bates noted a "non-trivial" possibility that the administration would be able to remedy his concerns.

 "Athough the substantive flaws in DACA’s rescission are curable in theory, the Department may face practical obstacles when attempting to remedy them," Bates wrote.
-"Nonetheless, there remains a 'nontrivial ikelihood' that the agency could justify DACA’s rescission on remand."
+"Nonetheless, there remains a 'nontrivial likelihood' that the agency could justify DACA’s rescission on remand."

 But Bates' 60-page ruling was mostly bad news for the White House.
 It requires that immigration officials "accept and process new as well as renewal DACA applications" if the administration "cannot better explain its view that DACA is unlawful" within a 90-day stay period.